shlakp/qgis2threejsDynamicModel/docs/source/Exporter.rst

 .. image:: ./images/world_settings.png

+* Scale and Shift
     * Base size

         Size in 3D world that corresponds to the map canvas width.
 The default value is 100.

     * Vertical exaggeration

         Vertical exaggeration factor.
 This value affects terrain shape and z positions of all vector 3D objects.
 This also affects 3D object height of some object types with volume.
 Object types to be affected:

          | Point : Cylinder, Cube, Cone
          | Polygon : Extruded

         3D objects of the following types have volume, but their heights aren't affected by this factor:

          | Point : Sphere
          | Line : Pipe, Cone, Box

         The default value is 1.0.

     * Vertical shift

         Vertical shift for all objects.
 If you want to export high altitude and narrow area, you should adjust the object positions to be displayed at the center of browser by changing this value.
 If you set the value to -1000, all objects are shifted down by 1000 in the unit of map CRS.

 * Background